Instrument Sterilization: A Step-by-Step Guide

 The Centers for Disease Control and Prevention (CDC) provides the foundational guidelines for infection control in dental settings.
 The CDC makes it clear that sterilization is a precise, multi-stage process where every step counts.
 It starts with meticulous pre-cleaning to remove debris, followed by disinfection, and finally, sterilization.
 They also stress that only properly trained team members should manage this process.
 To ensure staff safety, wearing the right personal protective equipment (PPE) is mandatory.
 High-quality gear, like the gloves and lab coats in our MacSafe collection, provides the necessary barrier against contaminants during instrument handling and reprocessing, ensuring everyone stays protected.

-OSHA Bloodborne Pathogens Standard
+Meeting the OSHA Bloodborne Pathogens Standard

 The Occupational Safety and Health Administration (OSHA) focuses on protecting you and your team.
 Because dental professionals work so closely with patients, the risk of exposure to bloodborne pathogens is a serious concern.
 OSHA’s Bloodborne Pathogens Standard is not just a set of suggestions; it's a federal rule that requires your practice to have a clear, written protocol for handling contaminated instruments and preventing exposure incidents.
 Adhering to these standards is fundamental to workplace safety.
 It ensures every team member knows exactly how to handle potentially infectious materials, safeguarding their own health while contributing to a safer infection prevention environment for everyone in the office.